isaQuant/database-project-tourist-accommodation/README.md

 A tourist accommodation has a list of its guests' data.
 The guests' data contains a guests' first name, last name, date of birth, adress, phone and email.
 A guest can book a stay in an entity of a tourist accommodation.
 Every booking must contain an arrival date and a departure date, the booker and possible fellow travellers.
 Only one booking per entity and night is allowed.

+## 2. repository content

+This repository contains:
+- database schema (sql) for creating the database
+- UML diagram
+- code implemented in java for running the application

+## 3. how to run the project